Zelenskyy: Battle for Kherson was D-Day-like watershed

 “Everywhere, when we liberate our land, we see one thing — Russia leaves behind torture chambers and mass burials. … How many mass graves are there in the territory that still remains under the control of Russia?”
 Zelenskyy pointedly asked.

-Large parts of eastern and southern Ukraine are still under Russian control, and the city of Kherson itself remains within reach of Moscow’s shells and missiles.

-The end of Russia’s occupation of the city — the only provincial capital seized since the February invasion — has sparked days of celebration.
-But as winter approaches, its remaining 80,000 residents are without heat, water or electricity, and short on food and medicine.

-Ukrainian authorities say there are signs of atrocities emerging, just as in other liberated areas.
+Ukrainian authorities say there are signs of atrocities emerging in Kherson, just as in other liberated areas.

 Zelenskyy made a triumphant surprise visit on Monday to Kherson.
-He hailed the Russian retreat from the southern city as the “beginning of the end of the war” but also acknowledged the heavy price Ukrainian soldiers are paying in their grinding effort to push back Russia’s invasion forces.
+He hailed the Russian retreat from the southern city as the “beginning of the end of the war,” but also acknowledged the heavy price Ukrainian soldiers are paying in their grinding effort to push back Russia’s invasion forces.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine